cisco-foundation-ai/cookbook/3_adoptions/deployment/baseten/README.md

     return response.text
 ```

+`YOUR_GENERATION_ARGS` is a dictionary containing generation arguments. <br>
+For more details, refer to the [configuration section of quickstart guide](https://github.com/RobustIntelligence/foundation-ai-cookbook/blob/main/1_quickstarts/Quickstart_Foundation-Sec-8B.ipynb).

-Example for calling inference with vLLM server & constrained decoding backend.
-Note that vLLM uses the OpenAI API:
+To run inference with a vLLM server to utilize the constrained decoding backend, you use the [OpenAI API](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html) with your Baseten deployment.

+For example, using the Chat Completions API:

 ```python